BONNE MAMAN DULCE DE LECHE AND POMEGRANATE TRIFLE

 2 Tbsp unsalted butter

-- Meanwhile, whisk sugar, cornstarch, and salt together in large bowl.
+Meanwhile, whisk sugar, cornstarch, and salt together in a large bowl.
 Whisk in egg yolks to make thick pale, yellow paste.

-- Once pastry cream has cooled slightly, cover with saran wrap pressed against it, creating a seal and preventing skin from forming.
+Once the pastry cream has cooled slightly, cover with saran wrap pressed against it, creating a seal and preventing skin from forming.
 Refrigerate to cool if needed.

 Homemade Angel Food Cake